-In the Middle Atlantic Conference, Scranton has won 36 women's championships and 29 men's, for a combined total of 65 as of December 2000.
-The men's and women's soccer teams have won 18 MAC championships including a streak of seven straight from 1990 to 1996 for the women's team.
+In the Middle Atlantic Conference, Scranton has won 38 women's championships and 29 men's, for a combined total of 67 as of December 2001.
+The men's and women's soccer teams have won 19 MAC championships including a streak of seven straight from 1990 to 1996 for the women's team.
 In basketball, the men have won 15 conference titles, and the women's team has won 13.

-The varsity program has produced many of the NCAA Division III's finest athletes, including 47 All-Americans.
+The varsity program has produced many of the NCAA Division III's finest athletes, including 48 All-Americans.
 The women's basketball team has had 15 All-Americans since 1980, including Kelly Halpin in 1998, 1999 and 2000.
 Deanna Kyle (1985) and Shelley Parks (1987) were the National Players of the Year.
 Men's basketball has also had 13 All-Americans, with two in 1993.
-Men's soccer has produced 11 All-Americans, followed by women's soccer with nine.
+Men's soccer has produced 11 All-Americans, followed by women's soccer with ten, including Sara Suchoski, a feshman, who earned first team honors this past season.

 The University's programs have produced 31 National Academic All-Americans since 1981.
 The University is a consistent leader in the Middle Atlantic Conference in the number of academic awards.
 During the 2000-2001 academic year, Nicole Bayman, a member of the women's soccer team, and Sarah Gazdalski, a member of the Lady Royals' women's swim team, were named first-team Academic All-Americans by the College Sports Information Directors of America; Joe Fent earned second-team honors.
-Bayman and Fent have also been awarded NCAA post-graduate scholarships.
+Bayman and Fent have also been awarded prestigious NCAA post-graduate scholarships.